Wabinab/xenoblade-chronicles-2/src/15_history.md

 ---

-The group gathered around a campfire; a pot hovered over to keep its content hot.
-Lora sat next to Haze, having girly chats.
-Addam didn't bring down his hood even while eating.
-Mythra sat on a crate an arm distance from him.
-While a child to her left, the young Mikhail, was busy gulfing down his food too.
+Around a campfire they sat, a pot hovered over, to keep its content hot.
+Lora and Haze cuddled together, having girly chats.
+Addam ate with his hoods on; Mythra an arm distance beside him.
+A child to her left, Mikhail, busy filling his stomach.

 "Oh, finished already?
 That's a shame.
 I was hoping to join in."
-Brighid appeared before the group.
+Brighid found herself joining the group.

 Mythra wondered, "Join in?
 By yourself?"